i-love-coffee-i-love-tea/audogombleed.sh/docs/SECURITY.md

 ### For shared systems

+> [!CAUTION]
-**Don't use derakht.sh on shared systems** unless you control all users and have verified the home directory permissions.
-The `eval` model means any config file injection is a full shell compromise.
+> **Don't use derakht.sh on shared systems** unless you control all users
+> and have verified the home directory permissions.
+The `eval` model means
+> any config file injection is a full shell compromise.

 ## CI / supply chain